itcon-pty-au/typingmind-contentshield/README.md

    - Highlight Color - The color used to highlight sensitive content
    - Border Width - Choose from Thin (1px) to Very Thick (4px)
    - Warning Header Color - The background color for the warning header
+   - Menu & Keyboard Controls:
+     - Hide extension from menu - Option to remove the Privacy button from the sidebar
+     - Keyboard Shortcut - Set a custom keyboard combination to open the panel (required if extension is hidden from menu)
+   - Menu Icon Placement - Choose where to position the Privacy button in the sidebar (before or after other menu items)
 4. Click "Save Styles" to apply changes

+## Setting Keyboard Shortcuts

+1. Open the Privacy configuration panel and go to Appearance settings
+2. In the Menu & Keyboard Controls section, click the "Record" button next to the shortcut input
+3. Press your desired key combination (e.g., Shift+Alt+P)
+4. The shortcut will be recorded and displayed in the input field
+5. Click "Save Styles" to apply the new shortcut

 ## Importing and Exporting Rules